LABNet: A Lightweight Attentive Beamforming Network for Ad-hoc Multichannel Microphone Invariant Real-Time Speech Enhancement: Abstract

 \section{Abstract}

 Multichannel speech enhancement (SE) aims to restore clean speech from noisy measurements by leveraging spatiotemporal signal features.
 In ad-hoc array conditions, microphone invariance (MI) requires systems to handle different microphone numbers and array geometries.
 From a practical perspective, multichannel recordings inevitably increase the computational burden for edge-device applications, highlighting the necessity of lightweight and efficient deployments.
 In this work, we propose a lightweight attentive beamforming network (LABNet) to integrate MI in a low-complexity real-time SE system.
 We design a three-stage framework for efficient intra-channel modeling and inter-channel interaction.
 A cross-channel attention module is developed to aggregate features from each channel selectively.
-Experimental results demonstrate our LABNet achieves impressive performance with ultra-light resource overhead while maintaining the MI, indicating great potential for ad-hoc array processing.
+Experimental results demonstrate our LABNet achieves impressive performance with ultra-light resource overhead while maintaining the MI, indicating great potential for ad-hoc array processing.The code is available:https://github.com/Jokejiangv/LABNet.git